 Who are you and how is your work influenced by nature?

-I am an herbalist, ethnobotanist, writer, researcher, and lover of earth’s natural wonders.
+I am an herbalist, ethnobotanist, mycologist, researcher, and lover of earth’s natural wonders.
 I am also a wisdom collector of sorts, including a Bachelor of Science in Environmental Studies and Holistic Health and a Masters of Science in Ethnobotany.
 I started my journey as an environmental activist with Greenpeace and Rainforest Action Network and later used my passion for plants to travel the globe, working as a clinical herbalist and using cultural competency to influence my work in the USA, Australia, New Zealand, England, Indonesia and more.
-My true education has come from the cultures and plants that have shaped me and shared their knowledge.
+My true education has come from the cultures, plants and mushrooms that have shaped me and shared their knowledge.

 I grew up in Monte Nido, California, a beautiful secluded valley nestled into the Santa Monica Mountains.
 I spent my days escaping from reality, running off into the woodlands.
 Growing up in an equestrian family, my mom would make me watch my sister’s horseback riding lessons every week in our neighbor’s arena.
 Until I was about 10, I would explore the woods for hours, and every winter and spring, during the rainy season, moisture and greenery would fill the forest floor around the stables.
 I would spend my time chasing caterpillars and placing them on top of mushrooms as I saw in Alice in Wonderland.
 I would also make speed boats out of mushroom caps and leaves and race them down the creek, sometimes with my polly pocket dolls in the driver’s seat.